jfbu/texdimens/texdimens/README.md

 > Produces a decimal (with up to five decimal places) `D` such that `D
 > cm` represents the dimension exactly if possible.
 If not possible it
 > will either be the closest from below or from above, but it is not
-> known in advacme which one (and it is not known if the other choice
+> known in advance which one (and it is not known if the other choice
 > would have been closer).

+> `\maxdimen` as input produces on output 575.83174 and indeed the
+> maximal attainable dimension is 575.83174cm (1073741822sp)

 `\texdimincmd{<dim. expr.>}`